facilitation

 3-4 October 2026 (1.00-6.00pm Sat 10.00-3.00pm Sun)

 The weekend explorations will draw on somatically informed methods from experiential anatomy and the mover-witness framework.
 Each workshop will emphasise a ‘channel’ or realm of perception which will be explored with some definition and guidance while supporting participants to source emergent movement.
-Themes will include:
+Themes may include:

 Proprioception and orientation